How are Dividends Paid in Life Insurance

 Are life insurance dividends guaranteed?

-How do companies decide how much dividend I receive?
+How does the company decide how much dividend I receive?

 What are the most common dividend options?